wp-plugins/jsl3-facebook-wall-feed/readme.txt

 [https://developers.facebook.com/apps](https://developers.facebook.com/apps)
 and click "Edit Settings".
 Under "Basic Info", change your "App Domain" to match the domain of the website where the plugin is located.
-In the "Select how your app integrates with Facebook" section, under "Website", change your "Site URL" to match the URL of the website where the plugin is located.
+In the "Select how your app integrates with Facebook" section, under "Website with Facebook Login", change your "Site URL" to match the URL of the website where the plugin is located.
+Do not use "www." in your App Domain or Site URL.

 = Why is my feed blank? =

-First, it could mean you have an invalid value set for the "limit" in the shortcode or the "number of wall posts to get" in the widget.
-Please make sure you have a valid number greater than zero with no spaces in front or after the number.
+First, a blank feed usually indicates an invalid Facebook ID.
+If you do not know your Facebook ID, then go to [https://developers.facebook.com/tools/explorer](https://developers.facebook.com/tools/explorer).

-Second, the JSL3 Facebook Wall Feed filters out status messages (stuff like "person1 is now friends with person2").
-If your wall feed contains many status messages, facebook might not be sending any actual wall posts in your feed.
+Click "Get Access Token".
+You may be prompted to log in.
+If you are prompted to "Select permissions", click "Get Access Token".
+In the text box next to the "Submit" button, enter the "Facebook Username" used in your Facebook URL (for example, my Facebook URL is https://www.facebook.com/takanudo so my Facebook Username is takanudo) followed by "?fields=id".
+Click Submit.
+Your Facebook ID will be in the results.

-Checking the "Thorougness" option in the settings page of the plugin, will force the JSL3 Facebook Wall Feed to continue contacting Facebook until actual wall posts are found.
-NOTE: This will slow down the feed.
+Second, The limit property tells Facebook how many posts to return.
+Some of those posts could be filtered out depending on how you have configured the plugin.
+For example, if you set the limit to one, the post returned may be filtered out if you have "Only show posts made by this Facebook ID" checked or "Show all status messages" unchecked or "Privacy" set to "Show only wall posts labeled public".
+The thoroughness option forces the plugin to keep making requests to Facebook until the limit number has been reached, but it will slow down the plugin dramatically.

 == Screenshots ==